Argent77/A7-ImprovedArcher/README.md

 #### 1. Improved Archer Kit (requires BG2:ToB, BGT, BG:EE, BG:SoD, BG2:EE, EET or IWD:EE)

 Improves the Archer kit by balancing stat progression and adding a couple of unique skills and abilities.
-This is the main component of the mod.

 #### 2. Add fighter kit: Marksman (requires main component "Improved Archer Kit")

-Installs the fighter kit "Marksman" to the game.
+Adds the fighter kit "Marksman" to the game, based on the improvements of the Archer kit.

 #### 3. Add paladin kit: Bow Knight (requires main component "Improved Archer Kit")

-Installs the paladin kit "Bow Knight" to the game.
+Adds the paladin kit "Bow Knight" to the game, based on the improvements of the Archer kit.

 #### 4. Add thief kit: Sharpshooter (requires main component "Improved Archer Kit")

-Installs the thief kit "Sharpshooter" to the game.
+Adds the thief kit "Sharpshooter" to the game, based on the improvements of the Archer kit.

 #### 5. Add +4 arrows, bolts and two powerful bows to the game (requires BG2:ToB, BGT, BG2:EE or IWD:EE)